For Incoming Students

 The scholarships listed below have been offered in past years by the Foundation for the Advancement of Catholic Schools (FACS).
 Please check this website periodically to see if any FACS Scholarships have been made available.
 Scholarships received from the Foundation for the Advancement of Catholic Schools may possibly replace tuition assistance and/or any St. Paul’s need-based scholarship awards.

 FACS Pope John Paul II Scholarship

 Many elementary schools, parishes, religious organizations, and various civic organizations offer scholarships for students entering St. Paul Catholic High School.

-The 4 Burns Scholarship is managed by the Main Street Foundation and is awarded to students from St. Joseph’s School, Bristol, who enter their 9th grade year at St. Paul.
+The 4 Burns Scholarship is managed by the Main Street Foundation and is awarded to students from St. Joseph’s School, Bristol, who enter their 9th-grade year at St. Paul.
 The deadline for applications is 4 p.m. on March 13, 2020.

 The Chloe D. Cafferty Scholarship Fund offers a $500 scholarship to children of current or deceased members of the Guild of the Blessed Sacrament of St. Matthew Church, Bristol.
 The scholarship is awarded based on financial need and academic excellence.
 Contact St. Matthew Church for more information.

 St. Ann Church of Avon offers a $1000 renewable scholarship to a qualified Hartford Resident who enrolls at St. Paul.
 Contact the Admissions Office for further information.